And greetings to you, music lovers, thrill seekers, conversationalists.

 Yeah, yeah, yeah.

-Okay, I'll I'll exp I'll explain it very briefly.
+Okay, I'll explain it very briefly.

-I you know, we jokingly call Obama the Messiah, and I actually think that that's how he thinks of himself.
+You know, we jokingly call Obama the Messiah, and I actually think that that's how he thinks of himself.

-But I think there's a part of Senator McCain that is similar to that, that he thinks the power of his being there, the power of his existence coupled with everybody in her in his mind.
+But I think there's a part of Senator McCain that is similar to that, that he thinks the power of his being there, the power of his existence, coupled with everybody, in his mind, the fact that everybody knows his story that leads to valor and honor and integrity.

 I think he expects a lot of that to carry the day.

-I I think Senator McCain might be running around thinking that America loves him just as much as they did three or four years ago when he was on hardball every night playing the Maverick role.
+I think Senator McCain might be running around thinking that America loves him just as much as they did three or four years ago when he was on hardball every night playing the Maverick role.

-Now clearly Obama has no experience.
+Now, clearly, Obama has no experience.

 He's got limited experience.